 But, the study’s authors do sound some caution around the policy implications of no-till.
 Ultimately, their results draw a question mark over carbon capture models which commonly rely on SOC data from just the first 10 to 20 centimeters of soil—and which also inform major global estimates like those found in the IPCC reports.
 These could now be “misleading”, and require some recalibration, the researchers suggest.

-“Our findings demonstrate that is not a simple guaranteed solution for drawing down atmospheric CO2.”
+“Our findings demonstrate that [no-till] is not a simple guaranteed solution for drawing down atmospheric CO2.”

 Cai et. al. “Declines in soil carbon storage under no tillage can be alleviated in the long run.”
 Geoderma.
 2022.